X-Tiger Polarized Review

 We were generally pleasantly surprised by the performance of the X-Tiger glasses out in the field.
 Our expectations were almost as low as their price, but they proved to be a reliable pair of glasses with a performance well above their asking price.

 These glasses are relatively lightweight, and they stayed in place very well with grippy rubber nose pads and earpieces.
-These glasses didn't bounce or slide around, even when charging down chunky descents on a mountain bike or trail running.
+They didn't bounce or slide around, even when charging down chunky descents on a mountain bike or trail running.
 The large lenses and coverage did a commendable job of keeping the wind out of the eyes, and while they weren't the best, they weren't far off.
 The slight amount of airflow behind the lenses helped to keep them fog-free, and even on cool weather rides, we had no issues with moisture or fogging.
 The large lenses provide a broad and generally unobstructed view, though like most glasses with full frames, a little frame was visible around the nosepiece or when looking off the sides.

-The X-Tiger sport sunglasses have a big, bold, and in your face style quite similar to the style of 100% glasses like the Speedcraft.
+The X-Tiger sport sunglasses have a big, bold, and in-your-face style quite similar to the style of 100% glasses like the Speedcraft.
 The large frame, full coverage lenses, flashy reflective coatings-look is quite popular amongst cyclists, trail runners, and other outdoor enthusiasts.
-This style won't necessarily be for everyone, but it should be readily apparent, looking at the pictures whether or not you are willing or able to pull it off.
+This style won't necessarily be for everyone, but it should be readily apparent when looking at the pictures whether or not you are willing or able to pull it off.
 One nice thing about the X-Tiger glasses is that they come with three lenses, a flashy reflective lens, clear, and a black polarized lens so that you can adapt your look to the conditions or your preferences.
 They also come with two sets of earpieces, one that matches the flashy lens color (in our case pink), and one plain black.

 X-Tiger includes a zippered hard case with each set of classes.
 The case is the shape of a half-circle, and it opens wide so you can easily access all of its contents.
 Inside there is ample room for the glasses with the earpieces folded, and there is a foam pad with slots in it to hold the two spare lenses when not in use.
 The case feels durable and relatively solid; it would take some serious force to crush it.
 It does take up a fair amount of space, but could easily be stuffed into your luggage or a backpack if space wasn't at a premium.
 The case also has a clip on the outside to hook it to the outside of a backpack in a pinch.
 In addition to the zippered case, X-Tiger includes a soft storage bag for a lighter layer of protection on the go.

 With a retail price around 1/8th of the cost of the name brand competition, the X-Tiger sunglasses are an exceptional value.
 The glasses look and perform much better than their low price might suggest, plus they come with features like a zippered hard case, storage bag, three lenses for different light conditions, and extra earpieces for color coordination.
-It's very easy to give them our Best Buy Award.

 We find it hard to argue with a good deal, and with a price that is a mere fraction of what the high-end models cost, there is certainly a compelling argument in favor of the X-Tiger glasses.
 While they can't compete with the best in terms of their lens quality, we felt they were relatively competitive across all of our other rating metrics.
 While they might not have the same bling factor or precision optics as the name brand competition, we feel these are a great value option for anyone on a tight budget.